microservices-aspnetcore/presentations/aspnetcore_microservices.md

 * Add controller and Repository
 * Use Spring Cloud Config Server
 * Use Service Discovery
-* All on a Mac! 😱
+* All on a Mac! ðŸ˜±

 ---